Skip to main content

 • Other activities and organizations authorized by statute or regulation to use GSA as a source of supply.

-Are federal agencies required to purchase from OS4?
+If you are wondering whether federal agencies are required to purchase from OS4

-Many agencies have mandated the use of OS4.
-Some agencies have designated which OS4 contractors to utilize, based on specific agency mandates.
+Many agencies mandate the use of OS4.
+Some agencies have designated which OS4 contractors to use, based on specific agency mandates.
 The information is provided through your agency’s FSSI representative.

 Standard delivery is four business days after receipt of order.
 Express, desktop, secure, and international delivery are all available and may carry an extra fee.
-Orders below the minimum threshold of $100 (may be lower depending on the vendor) may also carry a convenience fee.
+Orders below the minimum threshold of $100 (may be lower, depending on the vendor) may also have a convenience fee.
 In most circumstances, purchasing authorities and purchase cardholders can and should plan ahead for the procurement and delivery of office supplies.
-By doing so, the federal workforce generates two major benefits: First, we significantly decrease costs, as overnight delivery can add (15-20%) of the cost of the item with some vendors; second, by placing fewer and larger orders, we reduce our impact on the environment and streamline the process for our employees.
+By doing so, the federal workforce significantly decreases costs, as overnight delivery can add 15-20% of the cost of the item with some vendors, and we reduce our impact on the environment and streamline the process for our employees.

-One significant way to reduce the total cost of your order is to increase the order size.
+One way to reduce the total cost of your order is to increase the order size.
 This also reduces the costs of all items in the OS4 over time.
 This process results in less paperwork, less tracking, and less reconciliation.
-In addition, larger and fewer orders means that there are fewer trucks on the road making deliveries, reducing the federal government’s financial footprint.
-We recommend that you consolidate your orders so that you have fewer total transactions to manage.
-However, because it is not always possible to combine orders or otherwise meet the minimum order amount, some OS4 vendors will process smaller orders with an additional convenience fee.
+Plus, larger and fewer orders means there are fewer trucks on the road making deliveries, reducing the federal government’s financial footprint.
+We recommend you consolidate your orders, so you have fewer total transactions to manage.
+However, because it is not always possible to combine orders or otherwise meet the minimum order amount, some OS4 vendors process smaller orders with an additional convenience fee.

 Orders below the micro-purchase threshold can be placed with any Schedule contractor that can meet your agency’s needs.
 For orders exceeding the micro-purchase threshold, follow the procedures in FAR 8.405-1 or 8.405-2.